SaintNikk-Nyx/CobbleChaosShldrFX/README.md

 ## What this datapack does

-- Adds shoulderable Cobblemon that grant potion effects while riding on your shoulder.
 - Adds a "shoulderMountable" property to the Pokémon’s data.
-- Adds a "shoulderEffects are refreshed as long as the Pokémon is mounted and disappear naturally when removed.
+- Adds an "Effect" that gets removed when the pokemon dismounts.
 - Effects are automatically cleared when the Pokémon is removed via onRemoveFunction.

 ## Installation